 Related: Click on for more collapsible water bottle options and recommendations.

-The all-stainless steel bottles from One Green Bottle are eco-friendly, easy to clean, durable, and long-lasting.
+This stainless steel water bottle from One Green Bottle is eco-friendly, easy to clean, durable, and long-lasting.
 There are several different bottle shapes and sizes to choose from, so you will likely find one that meets your needs.

-One Green Bottle has been giving consumers an eco-friendly and sustainable alternative to single-use plastic water bottles for over 14 years.
+One Green Bottle has been giving consumers an eco-friendly and sustainable alternative to the single-use plastic water bottle for over 14 years.

 Sigg also offers a range of other bottles, including aluminum options.
 Sigg has been trying to use sustainable materials to make sustainable products for more than 100 years.
 The company currently uses more than 55% renewable energy to make its bottles in Switzerland.